moni-nancy/moni-nancy/README.md

 - 🌱 I’m furthering my  learning on React and JavaScript

-- ❓ Ask me about anything related to HTML, CSS and Bootstrap.
+- ❓ Ask me about anything related to HTML, CSS and Bootstrap, JavaScript, Nature, Food, Music.